zakyke/reallySimple/README.md

-# reallySimple
+# What Do You Really Mean When You Say 'Simple'
-An article What Do You Really Mean When You Say 'Simple'
+An article

 https://www.youtube.com/watch?v=rI8tNMsozo0